Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

    "<ConnectionNamePrefix>__apiKey": "<AISearch-API-Key>"
    ```

-1. Pass the conifgured `ConnectionNamePrefix` value, example `AISearch` to the `connectionName` property in the `SemanticSearchInput` or `EmbeddingsStoreOutput` bindings.
+1. Pass the configured `ConnectionNamePrefix` value, example `AISearch` to the `connectionName` property in the `SemanticSearchInput` or `EmbeddingsStoreOutput` bindings.